Afbivo/PalmerPenguin-DataPipeline/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for more details
+This project is licensed under the MIT License - see the LICENSE file for more details.